 Fitting it into your workflow

 A 25-key controller drives software instruments over USB and triggers nothing on its own, so you’ll still want a DAW and an interface for recording audio.
-If you’re assembling a portable rig, our essential home-studio gear checklist and the home studio setup hub cover the rest of the chain.
+If you’re building a portable laptop rig, pairing it with one of the best laptop stands for music production raises the screen to a comfortable height and frees desk space for the controller.
+Our essential home-studio gear checklist and the home studio setup hub cover the rest of the chain.
 For cheaper full-size options, see the best cheap MIDI keyboards under $100.

 Frequently asked questions